According to the most recent data collected by the American Bar Association (ABA) on law school admissions, minority enrollment increased in 2018.

 Other law schools have failed to attract minorities.
 Here's a look at where minorities (and white candidates) are not going.

-The chart above doesn't include a list of schools with the lowest percentages of American Indian or Alaskan Native law students because there were a total of 55 schools in the U.S. that reported enrolling 0% of students who identified themselves in this group.
+The chart above doesn't include a list of schools with the lowest percentages of Native American or Alaskan Native law students because there were a total of 55 schools in the U.S. that reported enrolling 0% of students who identified themselves in this group.

 The chart also excludes a list of the of school with the lowest percentages of Hawaiian or other Pacific Islander law students because there were a total of 125 schools in the U.S. that reported enrolling 0% of students who identified themselves in this group.